Hughes and Sharangovich help Devils beat Canucks 5-2 - WHIZ News

 NEW FACES

-Defenceman Ethan Bear and centre Jack Studnicka made their debuts for Vancouver after being acquired in separate trades last week.
-Star blue liner Quinn Hughes returned to the lineup after missing four games with a lower-body injury.
+Canucks defenseman Ethan Bear and center Jack Studnicka made their debuts for Vancouver after being acquired in separate trades last week.
+Star blueliner Quinn Hughes returned to the lineup after missing four games with a lower-body injury.

 NEW THREADS